silvianaho/LectureHallSchedule/worksheets/weekly_report/weekly_report_13.md

 ## What have I done last week

--   Worked on...
+-   Worked on advance insert API
--   Worked on...
+-   Worked on inserting data (not required)
--   Changed....

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
+-   Continue with Result viewer
--   Changed....
+-   Fixing API

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.
+- faced issue with Result viewer